 Rigel also has two distant stellar companions, Rigel B and Rigel C – a binary system.
 At the ninth magnitude, the combined light of these stars would usually be enough for most telescopes to pick up, but they are too close to the bright Rigel to be easily visible.

-Rigel's bright starlight also bounces off a nebula some 40 light-years away, as shown in a picture published in 2012 on NASA's Astronomy Picture of the Day website.
+Rigel's bright starlight also bounces off a nearby nebula, as shown in a picture published in 2012 on NASA's Astronomy Picture of the Day website.